 An accepted transfer student must acknowledge the decision to enroll by submitting a tuition deposit of \$250 if the student will be a campus resident, or \$200 if the student will be a commuter.
-Policies and procedures relating to living on campus and options to live off campus can be found in the Student Life section in this catalog under Residential Life.
-Transfer students should keep in mind that room assignments are based on the date of receipt of a completed Residence Hall Reservation, Room and Board Contract form and the required deposit.
+Policies and procedures relating to living on campus and options to live off campus can be found in the Student Handbook.
+It is very important that the completed Housing Forms and the deposit be sent as soon as a decision is made to enroll.
+Room assignments are made according to the date the form and deposit are received.